tdelta/pfoertner/README.md

 Additional Pförtner utilizes the tablets camera from the smartphone application to take a peek at who is outside of the door.

 People outside the office can use Pförtner to arrange appointments.
-The selected occupant will get a notification on their smartphone and should the occupant accept the appointment will be added to their google calendar.
+The selected occupant will get a notification on their smart phone and should the occupant accept the appointment will be added to their google calendar.
 While the creator of the appointments gets an email.

 <p align="center">
   <a href="https://youtu.be/asGR4Xj08gg">